-This means that physicians cannot make decisions about whether to accept individuals as patients, whether to provide existing patients with medical care or services, or whether to end a physician-patient relationship on the basis of the individual's or patient's race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, age, marital status, family status and/or disability.
-3
+This means that physicians cannot make decisions about

+whether to accept individuals as patients, whether to provide existing patients with medical care or services, or whether to end a physician-patient relationship on the basis of the individual's or patient's race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, age, marital status, family status and/or disability.3

-This does not prevent physicians from making decisions or exercising professional judgement in relation to their own clinical competence.
+This does not prevent physicians from making decisions or exercising professional judgment in relation to their own clinical competence.
 Physicians are always expected to practice medicine in keeping with their level of clinical competence to ensure they provide patients with quality health care in a safe manner.
-If physicians feel they cannot appropriately meet the health care needs of a patient or potential patient, they are not required to accept that person as a patient or to continue to act as that patient's physician, provided they comply with other College polices in so doing4.
+If physicians feel they cannot appropriately meet the health care needs of a patient or an individual who wishes to become a patient, they are not required to accept that person as a patient or to continue to act as that patient's physician, provided they comply with other College polices in so doing.4 i) Clinical Competence